 a photo of a small section of parmesan rind sitting on a wooden spoon being held above a pot of soup.

-This soup does great in both the crock pot and the Instant Pot.
-Depending on your schedule you can choose which method works best for you.
+This lasagna soup works perfectly in both the crock pot and Instant Pot.

-Follow the instructions through step 7 on the stove top.
-Then add everything to the crock pot and cook it on low for 6-8 hours.
-Add the pasta 15 minutes before serving and add the cheese to the top and broil in oven safe bowls if desired.
+For the slow cooker, follow the stovetop instructions through step 7, then transfer everything to the crock pot and cook on low for 6–8 hours.
+Add the pasta 15 minutes before serving, top with cheese, and broil in oven-safe bowls for a melty, golden finish.

 Instant Pot